I've gone on many treks in Nepal for many years at different times of the year. What you need to take with you is ultimately up to the weather!

 - Laptops - iPads - I've seen these gadgets start to appear in peak season treks.
 Personally I wouldn't take one unless I was doing actual research work.
 If you are just going trekking, take notes on paper.
 Remember the effect altitude has on electronics!

 - Gas stove, pots, pans etc. Why?
 You'll need to buy the food to cook with from the same places that are selling cooked foods from in the first place.
 On a regular trek, forget it.
+The exception if if you are going to remoter areas for camping.

 Just remember when you are packing that you'll also need to carry all these things, pack and unpack everyday.
 On a regular trek you're meant to be enjoying yourself, not struggling to squeeze everything into a bag that's ripping apart due to excess weight!